-Students have the opportunity to take multiple LTC/UNG/Brenau courses per semester at the Howard E. Ivester campus in combination with classes at their high school campus, Work-Based Learning, Honors Mentorship, or main college campuses.
+Students have the opportunity to take multiple LTC/UNG/Brenau/CAES courses per semester at the Howard E. Ivester campus in combination with classes at their high school campus, Work-Based Learning, Honors Mentorship, or main college campuses.
 Dual Enrollment funds cover all tuition, textbooks, and mandatory fees for each course up to 30 hours.
-Some courses with labs (Nurse Aide, Art, Biology, etc.) may require that students purchase course supplies.
-In order to ensure that every student has access to required technology, Hall County Schools offers a Chromebook or laptop for students to use while taking specific core academic and certificate courses at IEC.
+Some courses with labs (Nurse Aide, Biology, etc.) may require that students purchase course supplies.
+In order to ensure that every student has access to required technology, Hall County Schools offers a Chromebook for students to use while taking specific core academic and certificate courses at IEC.
 See your Counselor for program details and eligibility requirements.
+In 2022-23, we began a unique partnership between the University of Georgia and Ivester Early College, through the College of Agricultural and Environmental Sciences (CAES): The CAES-Ivester Rising Scholars Program (CAES-IRSP).
+This program is ideal for high-achieving students with academic and career interests in the Agricultural and Environmental Sciences.
+The Ivester Healthcare Scholars Program of Choice provides Dual Enrollment and practical learning. experiences for advanced scholars who have demonstrated a focused interest in healthcare fields.
+Students will engage in rigorous academic classes, unique mentorships, research / internship opportunities, and service applications in a 2-year program.
+This Hall County Schools POC is made possible through our continued partnerships with Brenau University, Lanier Technical College, the University of North Georgia, and the Ivester College of Health Sciences at Brenau University.